 Stephen Hawking once said that humanity must colonise other planets in the 21st century if we want to avoid extinction.

-His fears took the form of super-viruses, nuclear war, asteroid impacts, and global warming.
-In order to avoid another Dark Age - or altogether extinction of the human species - we need to become a multiplanetary civilisation.
+His fears took the form of pandemics, nuclear war, asteroid impacts, and climate change.
+In order to avoid another Dark Age—or altogether extinction of the human species—we need to become a multiplanetary civilisation.